flashinfer-ai/flashinfer/docs/installation.rst

                     pip install flashinfer -i https://flashinfer.ai/whl/cu118/torch2.1/

-.. _compile-from-source:
+.. _install-from-source:

-Compile from Source
+Install from Source
 ^^^^^^^^^^^^^^^^^^^

-In certain cases, you may want to compile FlashInfer from source code to trying out the latest features in the main branch, or to customize the library for your specific needs.
+In certain cases, you may want to install FlashInfer from source code to trying out the latest features in the main branch, or to customize the library for your specific needs.

+FlashInfer offers two installation modes:

+JIT mode
+   - CUDA kernels are compiled at runtime using PyTorch's JIT, with compiled kernels cached for future use.
+   - JIT mode allows fast installation, as no CUDA kernels are pre-compiled, making it ideal for development and testing.

+AOT mode
+   - Core CUDA kernels are pre-compiled and included in the library, reducing runtime compilation overhead.
+   - If a required kernel is not pre-compiled, it will be compiled at runtime using JIT.
+AOT mode is recommended for production environments.

-You can follow the steps below to compile FlashInfer from source code:
+You can follow the steps below to install FlashInfer from source code:

 1. Clone the FlashInfer repository: